ralismark/ralismark.github.io/_posts/2017-12-19-git-ep-cleanup.md

 layout: post
 title: Git Emergency Procedures - Cleaning things up
 tags: git
+excerpt: Resetting the repo to its inital state & deleting extra files
 ---

 When working on a repo, you may want to reset the repository to the initial